AmanPurohit2002/Promptgpt/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## About

+- **Project Name:** PromptGpt
+- **Description:** PromptGpt is my first Next.js project, designed to provide prompts that you can copy and paste into ChatGPT to find answers.
+It aims to streamline the process of generating prompts for ChatGPT and accessing relevant responses.
+- **Features:**
+  - Generates prompts for ChatGPT
+  - Simplifies the process of finding answers
+  - User-friendly interface
+  - View other profile feature
+  - search on tag/username/prompt-text available
+- **Technologies Used:**
+  - Next.js
+  - Tailwind.css
+  - ReactJs
+  - MongoDb
+  - javascript

 ## Learn More

 To learn more about Next.js, take a look at the following resources: